7MinutesDead-Git/govee-react/README.md

 # Govee React
-A React+Node app to let my partner control my wifi LED lights from across the globe.
+A React+Node app originally to let my partner control my wifi LED lights from across the globe.

 Adjust the sliders and color pickers to change the brightness and color of the lightbulbs via REST API.